 Bambi Cantrell is a world-renowned wedding and portrait photographer who is among the most sought-after practitioners of her craft.
 Named one of the ten best wedding photographers in the world by American Photo Magazine, we asked her about how she began her career in such a competitive industry.

 “I think I always knew [I would be a photographer].
 Even when I was a child I was fascinated by people pictures.
 To this day I’m not as moved by pictures of things.
 I love people.
 I didn’t make the decision to become a full time photographer until after my husband and I got married, however.
 Like a lot of couples we hired a friend to photograph our wedding and it was a bad experience.
 We hired her because she had a good camera and we thought that would be fine, but it wasn’t.
-After that I decided to become a wedding photographer myself so I could provide couples with images that last a lifetime.”
+I was stuck in a bit of a career rut so after some career counselling, I decided to become a wedding photographer myself so I could provide couples with images that last a lifetime.”
 Trends come and go in the wedding photo business, so we asked her what changes she’s observed during her career, “Clients are a lot more demanding.
 Today’s bridal client is much more savvy and sophisticated, with much higher expectations.
 It’s so important that wedding photographers keep their skills up for that reason.
-It’s also really important that photographers master the tried-and-true shots before getting caught up in gimmicks, because the truly discerning clients want timeless images that won’t look trendy or passé in five years.”
+It’s also really important that photographers master the tried-and-true shots before getting caught up in gimmicks, because the truly discerning clients want timeless images that won’t look trendy or pass in five years.”

 Bambi Cantrell will be presenting a keynote session titled “Portraits That WOW!
 Simple Posing and Lighting Techniques to Wow Your Clients” on Sunday, May 31st at 3:00PM.

 Also presenting on Sunday are Cherie Steinberg and Hedley Jones, partners in photography and in life.
 The pair specialize in boudoir photography, a trend gaining lots of attention.
-Steinberg and Jones will present “Tales from the Boudoir Café” featuring advice and stories from their experience a building a successful boudoir photography business which has since expanded to Beverly Hills, Las Vegas, and San Francisco, with a Toronto location in the works.
+Steinberg and Jones will present “Tales from the Boudoir Caf” featuring advice and stories from their experience a building a successful boudoir photography business which has since expanded to Beverly Hills, Las Vegas, and San Francisco, with a Toronto location in the works.
+There has not been talk yet of expanding across the seas to an area such as London, but if they want to set up their and build their business whilst remaining private, they can use services such as – https://yourvirtualofficelondon.co.uk/services/registered-office-address/ registered address provider for assistance in this location.

 Both originally from Toronto, Cherie began as a commercial photographer with specialties in wedding and glamour photography, and Hedley became known as CFNY radio’s “Deadly Hedley” and was among the first to bring new dance and electronic music sounds to Toronto’s airwaves in the 80s and 90s.
 Cherie and Hedley shared this advice for women interested in booking a shoot, “In terms of boudoir photography, setting, lighting and emotion are the elements that make up a successful shoot,” says Steinberg.
-“My best tip for women is to do some homework before a shoot, whether creating your own boudoir photography or hiring a photographer to capture photos for you.
+“My best tip for women is to do some homework before a shoot, whether creating your own boudoir photography or hiring a dedicated Boudoir Photographer to capture photos for you.
 Look for inspiration on sites like Pinterest and practice posing in front of a mirror to ensure you know your best angles.”
 At Photo Summit Live, Cherie and Hedley will be producing a live boudoir shoot on stage where they will share their approach for creating beautiful, sexy images and poses that work for every woman.
 “It’s a total ego booster and self-esteem builder” Cherie explains, “every woman should do this at least every decade!”
+They have had so much interest in their boudoir photography that they’ve even had some racier offers for females and males to have a more sexualized photoshoot, with one man even wanting to pose with his male sex toys in provocative poses.
+It’s safe to say this sort of work can really let you expand into different areas if you so wished.
 Cherie and Hedley take the stage at 1:30PM on Sunday, May 31st.

 Photo Summit Live will also include great presentations from Michelle Valberg, Sam Sciarrino, Jorge DaSilva, Moose Peterson, Yuri Dojc, Mark Cruz and Ren Bostelaar.
 With a day devoted to outdoor photography and a day focused on people and portraits, these sessions will span a range of topics certain to inspire photographers of all skill levels and backgrounds.
 Tickets are selling fast, so book your seat today and get ready for the most inspiring weekend of photography education to come to Toronto this year.